Prostrate Knotweed

 • Young plants have long, slender green leaves.
 Mature plants have smaller dull green leaves

-• A paper-like sheath (ocrea) circles the stem at base of leaves.
+• A paper-like sheath (ocrea) circles the stem at the base of the leaves.

 • Tiny rose to white colored flowers